alpersonalwebsite/ants/diary-2022.md

 I dumped the fungus and the remaining ants (around 4) to a test tube.

 The following colonies are running out of water.
 I should move them during the week:
-* Camponotus Hyatti > Internal code: 15
+* Camponotus Hyatti
-* Camponotus USA-CA02 > Internal code: 30
+* Camponotus USA-CA02

 | Care |  Colony | Notes |
 |---|---|---|